fadilmr/fadilmr/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🎓 &nbsp; Studying Informatics at Telkom University.
+- 🎓 &nbsp; Graduated from Informatics, Telkom University.

 - 🌱 &nbsp; Learning more about Artificial Intelligence and Game Development.